MDIMACat/alx-higher_level_programming/0x10-python-network_0/README.md

 To execute the bash scripts, they have all been designated as executables.
 You can run bash scripts as follows:
  	./script

-For Python source code files, use the following command:
-	python3 file